Difficult Emotions are Allies in Disguise

 What if... ?

-What if whatever you feel in any given moment is only partly your own and only partly about what you are experiencing right now today?
+What if whatever you feel in your difficult moments is only partly about what you are experiencing right now today?
+What if it's not even all yours?

-What if some of what comes up inside you when you feel emotionally yucky, even though it might be triggered by current day events, is from events in your distant past that you're not aware of in your conscious memory?
+What if some of what comes up inside you when you feel emotionally yucky, even though it's triggered by current day events, is to do with events in your past that you're not aware of in your conscious memory?

-"Phew.
-Perhaps in the last few days I’ve been processing some of the shame, pain, fear, rejection, and anxiety felt by all the women in my ancestry who’ve ever felt afraid and unwanted.
+As I thought about all this, I wrote in my journal: "Phew.
+Perhaps in the last few days I’ve been affected by experiences of shame, rejection, anxiety, or fear that I experienced as a small child, or that women in my ancestry have felt1, or even that ALL of us are feeling.
 PHEW.
 No wonder it felt horrible.
 No wonder I felt close to panic."

 (Herstory reveals, well, herstory.
 As opposed to history.
-Do not read this at bedtime or when you are emotionally vulnerable.
-But do read it sometime.
-Read it if you are a man who loves a partner, wife, mother, daughter, friend, or sister.
-And read it if you are a woman seeking answers to why the world sometimes feels so wrong.
-We don't need to wallow in the past, but we do need awareness of what we're dealing with and where we’re coming from.
+An important note about Herstory is not to read it at bedtime or when you are emotionally vulnerable.
+If you have a trauma background you may need to access trusted support before you read this.
+But do read it sometime, if you can, because it's one of the pieces in the puzzle of what we're dealing with and where we’re coming from.
 Awareness is pre-requisite to healing.)

 Difficult emotions, amplified